Workday Unifies Financial and Workforce Planning With Transactions in One Cloud System

 The world of financial and workforce planning today is disjointed, with data residing across multiple systems and silos of spreadsheets that require finance, HR, and business leaders to spend considerable time on manual calculations to ensure data integrity, rather than analysis and driving business outcomes.

-To support the faster pace of business -- whether it's mergers and acquisitions, adopting new business models, or global expansion -- organisations need to be able to make in-the-moment decisions about the future.
+To support the faster pace of business -- whether it's mergers and acquisitions, adopting new business models, or global expansion -- organizations need to be able to make in-the-moment decisions about the future.